You can teach your child to read at home.

 Kids love them!
 They’re fast, fun and easy.

 Many reading methods assume kids can decode the individual phonogram sounds that make up a word and automatically hear them blended together.
 Wrong!
 While some kids do pick this up naturally, many other children get stuck in their reading progress because they don’t explicitly learn how to blend multiple sounds together.

-The key to getting over the hump of blending is to practice with a super simple auditory game called Say it Slow, Say it Fast – explained more in depth here.
 This game will singlehandedly introduce the most important elements of phonological awareness – meaning an awareness of the sounds of words and letters.
 You can start this game as early as age 3-4 a while before your child is ready to read.

 It can be simple & fun to teach & practice “blending.”

 For example, the word cat is made up of 3 sounds-/c/ /a/ /t/.

 But it takes a lot of practice to see the word cat, recall and say each sound individually, and realize that they form the word cat.

 REVERSE BLENDING GAME – The reverse of blending letters together is breaking them apart to hear the smaller sounds inside a big word.
 So you would say, “What sounds do you hear in the word cat?” and have the child say, “/c/ /a/ /t/.”
 This is called segmenting.
 It’s another one of those early literacy activities that is easy to practice at home.

 Typically, children have an easier time blending than segmenting, so just let them develop at their own pace.
 Don’t worry if this is harder for them at first.

 Bonus Tip – Start a Library Tradition